chrishoward-au/Architect/readme.txt

 == Changelog ==

-TODO: Add a default single post/page Blueprint;  Blueprint title and pagination styling = 1.6.0 =
+TODO: Add a default single post/page Blueprint;  Blueprint title and pagination styling = 1.6.1 =
+* ADDED: Scaled font sizes for title and content.
+* ADDED: Image Carousel preset the same as on the demos site.
+* CHANGED: Masonry transition time is now much faster
+* CHANGED: Included a link to the importing Blueprints and Presets tutorial
+* CHANGED: Small visual changes to Preset Selector
+* FIXED: Minor security issue because of missing index.php
+* FIXED: Cache creation could cause a warning if a directory in the cache.
+* FIXED: Layouts issues with percentages and calcs in Firefox and Internet Explorer 11.
+* FIXED: The way custom post types load.
+Improves Beaver Builder compatibility

+= 1.6.0 =
 * ADDED: Beaver Builder module for selecting a Blueprint to display.